sourceryinstitute/Scientific-Software-Design/README.txt

 Organization
 ------------
-The codes are in the ssdSource directory and organized into subdirectories named after the book in which the code can be found.
+The codes are in the ssdSource directory and organized into subdirectories named after the chapter in which the code can be found.
 The ssdSource directoy holds a CMake project (http://www.cmake.org).
 The buildScripts directory contains CMake commands for each supported compiler.
 The ssdBuild directory, if present, can be used for building all of the executables in an automated fashion.
 (If ssdBuild